ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 * 3.1 The DataFaultCounter is a helper class around the counter variable.
 It facilitates instantiation and evaluation of the counter.
 * 3.2 The decorators which manipulate the data fault counter are responsible for counting up and down in pairs, such that the counter goes back to 0 if all data is ok, and never becomes negative.
-* 3.3 To 2.1.2 and 2.2.1: Associated means that the MetaDataPropagatingRegisterDecorator or ExceptionHandlingDecorator gets a pointer to the DataFaultCounter.
+* 3.3 To 2.1.2 and 2.2.1: Associated means that the MetaDataPropagatingRegisterDecorator gets a pointer to the DataFaultCounter.
 It does not own it.
 As the calling code of the decorator is executed in the main loop of the module or fan-out which owns the DataFaultCounter, it should be safe to shut down the application.
 * 3.4 Interface of the DataFaultCounter (implements 2.2)
     * 3.4.1 The counter variable itself is protected.
-I is increased and decreased through increment() and decrement() functions.
+It is increased and decreased through increment() and decrement() functions.
     * 3.4.2 The decrement function has an assertions that the counter does not become negative (or "underflow" because it probably is unsigned).
 This simplifies debugging in case the calling code does not execute the increment and decrement in pairs.
     * 3.4.3 A conveninece function getDataValidity() checks whether the counter is 0 and returns 'ok' or 'faulty' accordingly.
 This is just to avoid the if-statement and picking the right return value in all using code.
     * 3.4.4 When instantiated, the counter starts at 0.
-If associated objects (like the ExceptionHandlingDecorators) are faulty at start it is their responsibility to increment the counter.
+If associated objects are faulty at start it is their responsibility to increment the counter.

 4. Known issues
 ---------------